yungtom0/arduino-simple-projects/distance-sensor/README.md

-The simulation of two DC motors working together and changing rotate direction.
-The color of the diode symbolizes direction, and its light intensity symbolizes rotation speed.
+The project with distance sensor and six diodes to show the distance between sensor and object.